GoldenMaximo/4-Code-Review/README.md

 ## Meta

-This entire project was overdone (too big of a stack for such a small feature-set) with the sole intent and purpose of showcasing skill, as I'm f\*\* tired of having to do 3+ interviews that aren't related to coding, take hours of my time to create projects from scratch as "coding challenges" just to get a job as a contractor somewhere, if I'm able to convince the PMs and POs to allocate someone to code review this project instead of asking me about what I was working on 3 years ago like it defined my current skill-set and interests it will hopefully lessen the burden of proof of skill on my part.
+This entire project was overdone (too big of a stack for such a small feature-set) with the sole intent and purpose of showcasing skill, as I'm f\*\* tired of having to do 3+ interviews that aren't related to coding, take hours of my time to create projects from scratch as "coding challenges" just to get a job as a contractor somewhere, if I'm able to convince the PMs and POs to allocate someone to code review this project instead of asking me about what I was working on 3 years ago like it defines my current skill-set and interests it will hopefully lessen the burden of proof of skill on my part.

 This project is a good example of how I would normally code and perform on real applications.
 A similar project concept can be found [here](https://github.com/GoldenMaximo/Github-User-Query) although bear in mind that it does not accurately represent my abilities and stack preferences anymore.